-Susan, with this book and her work is educating people about the differences between introverts and extraverts and she argues about the values of having both types of personalities in a work team.
+Susan, with this book and her work, is educating people about the differences between introverts and extraverts.
+She argues about the values of having both types of personalities in a work team.
 She is speaking up for the values of introverts, who with the culture of personality feel that they may have been overlooked for so long.

 As for those introverts that act as pseudo-extraverts, she recommends that people look for a career path that will suit them.
 For introverts, she recommends thinking back to childhood, looking at the type of hobbies/activities that you enjoyed back then.
 Stay true to yourself and if you have to act out of character to pursue some core goal, then leave yourself some restorative space.
 You can also watch her brilliant TED talk